-The Early Music Guild of Seattle presents the brilliance and diversity of music from medieval, Renaissance, and Baroque periods by presenting outstanding early music performances, expanding the community of people who love early music, and fostering the next generation of musicians and audience for early music.
+The Early Music Guild of Seattle presents the brilliance and diversity of music from Medieval, Renaissance, and Baroque periods by presenting outstanding early music performances, expanding the community of people who love early music, and fostering the next generation of musicians and audience for early music.

 EMG was formed in 1977 as a nonprofit organization whose purpose is to promote early music in Seattle.
-Focus¬ing on historically informed performances of music from the medieval, Renaissance, Baroque and early Classical periods, EMG presents concert series by both internationally known and local artists, sponsors educational activities, and provides support services to Seattle’s performers.
+Focusing on historically informed performances of music from the Medieval, Renaissance, Baroque and early Classical periods, EMG presents concert series by both internationally known and local artists, sponsors educational activities, and provides support services to Seattle’s performers.

 The International Series brings the finest early music performers from all over the world to Seattle.
 Frans Brüggen, Gustav Leonhardt, The English Concert, Tafelmusik, Jordi Savall, Andrew Manze, The King’s Singers, and the Tallis Scholars are just a few of the artists who have made the International Series one of Seattle’s best-loved chamber music series over its 40 year history.